pvande/yard-perl-plugin/README.md

 At present, this module will:

  * Work with YARD 0.6 -- and likely beyond!
-   * Provided http://github.com/pvande/yard.git gets merged in
+ * Parse most Perl!
+   * Support for this is provided by Textpow, via the TextMate Perl.plist (slightly modified)
  * Parse a package declaration
-   * Provided it's the first thing on a line
  * Parse a named sub declaration
-   * Provided it's the first thing on a line
-   * Provided the closing brace of a multi-line sub is at the same indentation level as the declaration
  * Parse documentation comments
-   * Provided the comment block is contiguous
-   * Provided the comment block has no whitespace separation from the documented code
  * Handle subroutine visibility
    * Subroutines declared before a 'use namespace::clean' are marked private
    * Subroutines named with a leading '_' are marked protected
+ * Handle subroutine parameters
+   * Parameters are inferred from the first few assignments of the subroutine
+   * Assignments that `shift` off @_ will populate a single parameter
+   * Assigning from @_ in list context will further populate parameters
+ * Handle method scope
+   * If the first parameter name is 'self' or 'instance', instance scope is assumed
+   * If the first parameter name is 'class' or 'package', class scope is assumed
+   * If the first parameter name is 'receiver', 'invocant', or 'class\_or_self', it is assumed the method may be called as either a class or instance method
+   * If the first parameter name cannot be recognized, instance scope is assumed
+   * **It is recognized that this is sub-optimal; suggestions welcomed**
+ * Support the @group tag
+   * This tag applies to all method declarations following, until the next
+   @group tag or a corollary @endgroup tag
+   * Methods in a group are given their own heading in the documentation
+     * This can be used to emulate, for example, a documented export list
+ * Provide syntax highlighting for HTML output
+   * Support for this is provided by Textpow, via the TextMate Perl.plist (slightly modified)
  * Provide a POD output formatter
    * Don't expect miracles yet, though.
- * Provide syntax highlighting for HTML output
-   * Support for this is provided by Textpow, via the TextMate Perl.plist

 This module *won't*: